 Car insurance premiums start to climb for drivers at around age 65.
 According to the Centers for Disease Control and Prevention, older drivers have a higher rate of fatal crashes than those aged 35 to 54.

-Even though rates may rise, seniors can still find good car insurance deals.
-Our guide will help find the most affordable rates for senior drivers in Oregon and suggest other ways to save on your auto insurance premiums.
+However, seniors in Oregon can still find affordable car insurance.
+Our guide provides tips on securing the cheapest rates for seniors in Oregon and helps save on auto insurance premiums.

 Cheapest car insurance companies for seniors in Oregon